jake-edel/ebook-agent/README.md

 # ebooks-agent

-A standalone Python agent that connects to IRCHighway's `#ebooks` channel, submits a search command, receives the results via DCC file transfer, and saves the `.zip` to disk.
+A Python agent that connects to IRCHighway's `#ebooks` channel, sends a search term, receives the result via DCC file transfer, and saves the ebook to disk.

 ## Requirements

-- Python 3.8+
+- Python 3.11+
 - `irc3`

 ```bash